Skip to contents

 ## mMean mSD InterceptRasterFile

-## 1 0 4 path/to/raster-image.tif
+## 1 0 4 path/to/input-raster.tif

-Finally, save the updated R data frame to a SyncroSim Datasheet using saveDatasheet().
+Finally, save the updated R data frame to a SyncroSim datasheet using saveDatasheet().

-# Save input R data frame as a SyncroSim Datasheet
+# Save input R data frame as a SyncroSim datasheet

-saveDatasheet(ssimObject = myScenario, data = myInputDataframe,
+saveDatasheet(ssimObject = myScenario,

 name = "helloworldSpatial_InputDatasheet")